dario-l/ses/README.md

 *THIS PROJECT IS HIGHLY EXPERIMENTAL*

-SimpleEventStore is a very simple event store library for .NET based on rdbms persistance.
+SimpleEventStore is a simple event store library for .NET based on rdbms persistance.

 ##### Main goals